meta-lite/solana-hello-world/README.md

         - After the installation is complete, run `source "$HOME/.cargo/env"` to configure Solana and Rust as environment variables in your shell.

     - We now need to setup a local directory to keep things simple and organized.
 In the terminal run: `mkdir ~/testnet-solana-wallet` to create a new folder in the home directory.
         - Next, run `solana-keygen new --outfile ~/testnet-solana-wallet/my-keypair.json` to create a new solana wallet.
 The CLI will prompt you for a password, but for purposes of testing this is best left blank.
 The output will be the seed phrase, which you should record in a safe place.
-You should also import this seed phrase into your fresh Phantom Wallet extension.
+You should also import this seed phrase into your fresh Phantom Wallet extension by clicking "Import Wallet".

     - Our next step is to point Solana at the devnet cluster.
 To do this we execute the command `solana config set --url https://api.devnet.solana.com` in the terminal.
         -  We can now create a ID config file for our wallet by executing `solana-keygen new -o /Users/nickcarp/.config/solana/id.json` in the terminal.